LordWolfenstein/databass-py/README.md

 # Databass
+In Python we store large amounts of data in lists of dicitonaries.
+So it is logical to do database operatings with and on lists of dictionaries.

 Databass is a interface meant to simplyfy database transactions in Python by letting you use dictionaries and list of dictionaries for your transactions instead of writing pure SQL-code.
 Thus easily letting you generate and read